Galahad: Origins

 The original conception of Galahad, whose adult adventures are first recounted in the fourth book of the Vulgate Cycle (Vulgate Queste), may have come from the mystical Cistercian Order.
 According to some interpretations, the philosophical inspiration of the celibate and otherworldly character of Galahad came from this monastic order set up by St. Bernard of Clairvaux.
 The Cistercian-Bernardine concept of Catholic warrior asceticism that distinguishes the character of Galahad also informs St. Bernard's projection of perfect chivalry in his work on the Knights Templar, the Liber ad milites templi de laude novae militiae.
 Galahad is furthermore associated with a white shield with a vermilion cross, similar to the emblem given to the Knights Templar by Pope Eugene III.
 Nevertheless, even those considering the Templar connections to Galahad (and the Grail Quest literature more generally) may see him as representing the authors' ideal of a secular knight, not a monastic one.
-The Saint George's Cross symbol was soon picked by the French and English secular crusaders and eventually became the flag of England.
+The Saint George's Cross symbol was soon picked by the French and English secular crusaders, and eventually became the flag of England by the 16th century (meanwhile having lost its Catholic roots to turn into an English Protestant symbol).